Cream Cheese Chocolate Chip Cookies on a plate

 Prevent your screen from going dark as you follow along.

-1. In a large microwave-safe bowl, heat the butter in the microwave on 50% power in 45-second increments until melted.
-Immediately add the cream cheese to the hot butter and whisk vigorously so that it breaks down.
+1. In a large microwave-safe bowl, heat the butter in the microwave on 50% power in 45-second increments until just melted.
+Immediately add the cream cheese and whisk vigorously so that it breaks down.
 Some small curds of cream cheese are OK, but aim to eliminate any large lumps.
-(Alternatively, melt the butter in a small saucepan on the stovetop, add the cream cheese, whisk until mostly smooth, then transfer the mixture to a large mixing bowl.)
+The mixture should look thick and creamy.
+(Alternatively, melt the butter in a small saucepan on the stovetop over the lowest heat, then transfer to a large mixing bowl, add the cream cheese, and whisk to combine.)

 2. In a medium bowl, combine the sugars, using your hands to break up any brown sugar lumps.